Skip to primary navigation Skip to content Skip to footer

 Visitors will enjoy the ornate interior of The Octagon House, which is decorated with antique lighting, furniture, & objects – many of which appeared at the 1876 Centennial Exhibition.

-– Our 1-hour tours are conducted by highly trained docents and include both the exterior and interior of the home.
+Our tours are conducted by highly trained docents and include both the exterior and interior of the home.

-– Pets are also not allowed inside the house or on the grounds whatsoever.
-Please make note of this when planning your visit.
+Pets are also not allowed inside the house or on the grounds whatsoever.

 The Octagon House is a private home.
 For this reason, we do not allow access to the house or grounds without a ticketed reservation, including picnicking in the gardens or on the veranda.
 We appreciate your cooperation in respecting these boundaries.